We Deserve Chlamydia Care

 This is why it’s more important than ever to ensure equal access to testing and care.

-To that end, researchers from Wilfrid Laurier University (Maryam Khan and Ciann L. Wilson), Dalhousie University (Eli Manning) and University of Victoria (Nathan J. Lachowsky), in partnership with Community-Based Research Centre (CBRC) and supported by funding from the Canadian Institutes for Health Research, are co-leading a research project to examine how well Ontario's current practices for chlamydia screening work for disabled Indigenous, Black, and People of Colour (IBPOC) who are transgender or cisgender queer women as well as femme-presenting Two-Spirit individuals and non-binary people.
+To that end, researchers from Wilfrid Laurier University (Maryam Khan and Ciann L. Wilson), Dalhousie University (Eli Manning) and University of Victoria (Nathan J. Lachowsky), in partnership with Community-Based Research Centre (CBRC) and supported by funding from the Canadian Institutes for Health Research, co-led a research project to examine how well Ontario's current practices for chlamydia testing and care work for disabled Indigenous, Black, and People of Colour (IBPOC) women and gender-diverse communities.

 This study has been approved by Wilfrid Laurier University’s Research Ethics Board (REB # 8772) and is supported by a team of Community Advisors to whom we owe a great debt of gratitude.